Our Commitment to a Sustainable Future

-With the world facing an unprecedented rise in global temperatures, the University of Lincoln has been developing a range of approaches to environmental sustainability that aim to reduce any negative effect that our operations may have, and to offer solutions to these challenges through our teaching and research.
+The University of Lincoln recognises that we have a responsibility to reduce our environmental impact and to provide a sustainable future for generations to come.
+With the world facing an unprecedented rise in global temperatures, we have been developing a range of approaches to environmental sustainability that aim to reduce any negative effect that our operations may have, and to offer solutions to these challenges through our teaching and research.

 We have committed to achieving net zero emissions by 2040, with a 60 per cent reduction in carbon emissions by 2030, and are dedicated to contributing towards all 17 of the United Nations’ Sustainable Development Goals.
 We aim to be recognised for our local and global impact in the transition to net zero, and are proud to be ranked as a Gold Tier University in the 2023 Uswitch Green Universities Report – an annual study that assesses which universities are leading the way in green initiatives and renewable energy.

 Our institution is forward-thinking and committed to tackling the global challenge of climate change by pursuing a net-zero agenda.
 We recognise our responsibility to make meaningful contributions towards reducing carbon emissions, preserving the environment, and creating a sustainable future for generations to come.

 We are proud to integrate the net-zero agenda into every aspect of our operations, including teaching and learning, impactful research, industry partnerships, and our day-to-day estates operations.
 We believe that our students, staff, and wider community have a crucial role to play in promoting a sustainable way of life, with our commitment to net zero underpinning all of our actions and decisions.

 Informing Policy Through Research